 - The referee must be informed about all desired substitutions directly after a game stop.
-A human team member (defined at RC-4.5.1) will show a numbered sign to the referees, such as a substitution paddle as used in volleyball, indicating each robot in the field which should be substituted during the next (or current) game stoppage.
-As an autonomous procedure is required, from this moment on, no team member is allowed to stay in the Team Technical Area at a distance closer than 1m to the robot or robots that are going to substitute the ones being replaced.
+A human team member (defined at RC-4.5.1) will show one or more numbered signs to the referees, such as a substitution paddle as used in volleyball, indicating each robot in the field which should be substituted during the next (or current) game stoppage.
+As an autonomous procedure is required, from the moment of approval by the referee, no team member is allowed to stay in the Team Technical Area at a distance closer than 1m to the robot or robots that are going to substitute the ones being replaced.
 Any doubt of the referee of (manual) interference is considered as a non-autonomous substitution.
-A repair will be called, still leading to an increment in the number of substitutions. - During the game stoppage, the assistant referee (Referee Box) will send a message (Go to the Team Technical Area) to the coach-pc of both teams. - After receiving this command, the substituted players should go autonomously to the Team Technical Area in less than 15 seconds and without hitting other robots, goals or boundary area.
+A repair will be called, still leading to an increment in the number of substitutions. - During the game stoppage, the assistant referee (Referee Box) will send a message (Go to the Team Technical Area) to the coach-pc of both teams. - After receiving this command, all players that are being substituted should go autonomously to the Team Technical Area in less than 15 seconds and without hitting other robots, goals or boundary area.
 All other robots on the field remain stopped.
 Once the robot(s) reach(es) the Team Technical Area (i.e., the robot is completely inside the Team Technical Area as defined in RC-1.1), human team members are allowed to be in contact with the substituted robot. - From that moment, the player which has reached the Team Technical Area ceases to be a player until the next substitution occurs or until the next stoppage situation if a repair period is finished and the number of teammate players on the field is less than five. - The substituting robot can only enter the field of play autonomously, after the player being replaced has left the green playing area and entered the Team Technical Area.
 Once being able to enter the field, the substituting robot can move directly to any place in the green area, close to the side line but outside of it and stop there - From that moment, the substitute becomes a player. - The robot may then enter the area of play as soon as the RefBox sends the next command.
 Team members are allowed to fully use the Team Technical Area again. - A substitution is completed when a substitute enters the field of play by the side line.
-If the player robot or the substitute dont move, if the total process takes more than 20 seconds or if a robot crashes during this process, rule RC-4.5.1 will be called, and the robot in the field must be taken out to the technical area for repair.
+If the player robot or the substitute don't move, if the total process takes more than 20 seconds, regardless of the number of substitutions, or if a robot crashes during this process, rule RC-4.5.1 will be called, and the offending robot(s) in the field must be taken out to the technical area for repair.
 Based on the strength of the crash, the referee may also decide to show the robot a yellow or even a red card. - A player who has been replaced can play later again in the match either by another autonomous substitution or after the end of a repair period. - All substitutions are subject to the authority and jurisdiction of the referee, whether called upon to play or not.